 American egalitarianism is creating a society of self-appointed idiot experts.

 Equity is a beautiful thing.
 Equity offers each person equal value, equal dignity, and equal opportunity.
-Egalitarianism, however, demands equal outcomes, and in so doing devalues hard work, achievement, knowledge, and earned victory.
+Egalitarianism, however, demands equal outcomes, and in so doing devalues hard work, achievement, knowledge, and earned competence.
 It destroys expertise, and fosters the development of a nation of idiot experts.

 Christ needs disciples, not idiot experts.